ProlificCoder17/ProlificCoder17/README.md

 I'm a self-driven developer who transforms ideas into digital realities through code.
 My journey is defined by:

 - 🚀 Exceptional learning velocity - mastering new tech stacks within days
-- 🎯 Currently crafting expertise in TALL stack & VILT stack
+- 🎯 Currently crafting expertise in React & ReactNative
 - 🌍 Building digital solutions that make a real-world impact
-- 🤝 Seeking collaborations on Filament PHP & VILT projects
+- 🤝 Seeking collaborations on React & ReactNative projects
 - 📚 Continuous learner with a self-taught foundation
 - ⚡ Fun fact: I debug code faster than I can finish my morning coffee!